arigelathrinesh/Car-Sales-ETL-Pipeline-with-Azure/README.md

 # 🚗 Car Sales Data Engineering Project using Azure Data Factory & Delta Lake

 This project demonstrates the implementation of a modern data pipeline to ingest, transform, and manage car sales data using **Azure Data Factory (ADF)** and **Azure Data Lake Storage Gen2**.
-It includes both initial and incremental data loading strategies and follows the **Bronze → Silver → Gold** architecture model using **Parquet** format.
+It includes both initial and incremental data loading strategies and follows the **Bronze → Silver → Gold** architecture model using **Delta** format.

 ---